-There are a number of medical professionals that take part in healthcare that can end up harming a patient because of negligence.
-Nurses, doctor assistants, medical technicians, nurse practitioners, can all act negligently and harm patients.
+There are a number of healthcare professionals who take part in healthcare that can end up harming a patient because of negligence.
+Nurses, doctor assistants, medical technicians, nurse practitioners, and other medical professionals can all act negligently and harm patients.

-Sometimes it may not be a doctor’s fault directly and the fault may instead lie with the institution or one of the many employees employed by a healthcare facility through vicarious liability.
-Sometimes there can be additional parties that share liability for medical malpractice injuries in addition to a negligent doctor.
+Sometimes, it may not be a doctor's fault directly, and the fault may instead lie with the institution or one of the many employees employed by a healthcare facility through vicarious liability.
+Sometimes, there can be additional parties that share liability for medical malpractice injuries in addition to a negligent medical professional.